-Students who wish to enter the department must successfully complete EDU200 with minimum grade of C and submit to the Registrar a Major Declaration card (available at the Registrar's Office) signed by the Department Chair.
+Students who wish to enter the department need to fill out a Major Declaration card (available at the Registrar's Office).
 They may major in elementary education, special education, and/or secondary education.
 Those who intend to declare the secondary education major must also major in an academic subject certifiable by Eastern University (Biology, Chemistry, Communication, English, French, History, Math, Political Science, Spanish, and Arts).
 Admission to the department does not guarantee acceptance in the certification track.